 One crew, one contract, start to finish.
 St Kilda spans grand Victorian villas through to Art Deco flats, all inside the HO7 heritage precinct.
 We know what we're walking into before we quote.

-Ovens, cooktops, rangehoods, dishwashers.
-Connected and tested before handover.
+Ovens, cooktops, rangehoods, dishwashers, connected and tested before handover.
+No half-finished punch list.

-The number we agree on before we start is the number you pay.
-No surprises, no additions.
+The number we agree on after checking your property's HO7 classification is the number you pay.
+No stop-work surprises.

 Victorian-era mansions and villas, interwar Art Deco flats, all inside the HO7 heritage precinct since 2001.
 We check your property's specific classification before we quote, not after.